 At Women’s World Cup, a growing focus on fairness in pay

 The Women’s World Cup 2023 is underway in Australia and New Zealand, and it’s smashing television viewership and ticket sales records.

 FIFA, the organizer of the World Cup, says fans have already bought nearly 1.7 million tickets to the games, and corporate sponsorship is surging.
 More eyes are focused on the biggest event in women’s soccer than ever.

 But fans and observers are again asking why the world’s best women players should be awarded so little compared with those on the men’s teams.

-This year’s prize pool totals $110 million, a giant increase from $30 million in 2019 but a far cry from the men’s 2022 World Cup trove of $440 million.
-Unhappy with this imbalance, American players from both the men’s team and world champion women’s team reached a deal last year with the United States Soccer Federation, the sport’s national governing body, that makes compensation for athletes fairer.
-Under the new deal, men and women will pool their winnings and split them 50-50.

 Why We Wrote ThisA story focused on